Art Stuff (And Sex Stuff)

 I make things that speak about labor, money, control, desire, and branding.

-So every time you pay me for an hour, a night, a weekend — a slice of that money goes into a material or a fabrication or a collaborator’s fee.
+So every time you pay me for an hour, a night, a weekend, a portion of that money ends up funding the work.
+A material, a fabrication, a collaborator’s fee.

 Some of you know that.
 Some of you like it.